My Essays in ‘To Japan With Love’

 Five years ago the local Rotary district (6960) sent me and four others to Japan on the Group Study Exchange program and a year later I submitted essays to be considered for a travel anthology/travel guidebook called To Japan with Love: A Travel Guide for the Connoisseur , part of the To Asia with Love series by Things Asian Press.

 My contributor copies arrived last week and I’m extremely excited!
 The guidebook contains three of my essays and a travel tip.
 Essay topics are visiting Hell’s Valley in search of monkeys, helping my traveling pal Matt find a piece of gay Tokyo, and losing my body fat with a very interesting spa technique.
+These were all written by yours truly, I didn’t use a rapid essay writing service, although with so many deadlines looming I know how tempting it can be – these had to come from the heart though as I really wanted to try and capture the beauty of Japan.

 For those living in Southwest Florida (or those wanting to travel to Southwest Florida) I’ll plan a little gathering for a reading and (finally) properly launch this travel blog.
 Stay tuned.
 For those wanting a copy of the book, you can pick up a copy on Amazon or check out your local bookstore such as Barnes & Nobel and Borders.